wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-create-udr-classic-ps.md

 [AZURE.INCLUDE [virtual-network-create-udr-scenario-include.md](../includes/virtual-network-create-udr-scenario-include.md)]

-The sample Azure CLI commands below expect a simple environment already created based on the scenario above.
+The sample Azure PowerShell commands below expect a simple environment already created based on the scenario above.
 If you want to run the commands as they are displayed in this document, create the environment shown in [create a VNet (classic) using PowerShell](/documentation/articles/virtual-networks-create-vnet-classic-ps).

 [AZURE.INCLUDE [azure-ps-prerequisites-include.md](../includes/azure-ps-prerequisites-include.md)]